Skip to main content

 touch /etc/systemd/system/cross-seed.service

 Open the file in your favorite editor, and paste the following code in.
-You'll want to customize the following variables:
+You'll want to customize the following variables and ensure proper permissions are set to allow this user/group to read/write/execute appropriately:

 • {user}: your user, or another user if you want to create a separate user for cross-seed